Review of heat and charge transport in strongly magnetized relativistic plasmas: Heat and charge transport in QED

-In plotting Fig.~\ref{fig:res_QED}, we included a large set of data for a wide range of high temperatures ($T\gg m_e$) and strong magnetic fields ($|eB|\gg m_e^2$).
-Specifically, the temperatures span from $15m_e$ to $85m_e$, while the magnetic field ranges from $(15m_e)^2$ to $(225m_e)^2$.
+In plotting Fig.~\ref{fig:res_QED}, we included a large set of data for a wide range of high temperatures, $T\gg m$, and strong magnetic fields, $|eB|\gg m^2$, where $m\approx 0.511~\mbox{MeV}$ is the electron mass.
+Specifically, the temperatures span from $20m$ to $85m$, while the magnetic field ranges from $(20m)^2$ to $(226m)^2$.
 (Numerical data are provided in the Supplemental Material \cite{DataCond:2025}.)
 In this relativistic regime, it is reasonable to expect that the effects of a nonzero fermion mass are small.
 This motivates the conjecture that the dimensionless transport coefficients (i.e., conductivities normalized by appropriate powers of temperature) are approximately universal functions of the dimensionless ratio $|eB|/T^2$.
 This expectation is largely supported by the data shown in Fig.~\ref{fig:res_QED}.
 The close agreement between the results with and without a finite fermion mass indicates that mass effects are indeed relatively small.
-However, it is important to note that deviations from the expected scaling behavior are negligible in the case of transverse transport, but more noticeable in the longitudinal component, where sensitivity to a nonzero mass is significantly more pronounced.
+It should be noted, however, that deviations from the expected scaling behavior are negligible for $\sigma_{\perp}$ but more noticeable in other transport coefficients, where sensitivity to a nonzero mass is significantly enhanced.
+Furthermore, we find that a finite resolution of the tabulated numerical data for $\Gamma_{n}(k_z)$, especially at small values of $k_z$, introduces a systematic error that tends to underestimate the longitudinal conductivity.
+This effect becomes more pronounced as $|eB|/T^2$ increases.
+One can argue, however, that the correct value should be bounded from above by the results in the chiral limit.

 It is instructive to examine more closely the underlying physics of longitudinal and transverse transport in the strong-field limit, where $|eB|/T^2 \gg 1$.
 Naively, one may expect this regime to be dominated by particles in the lowest Landau level.
-This expectation largely holds true for the longitudinal conductivities $\kappa_{\parallel}$ and $\sigma_{\parallel}$, where particles in the $n = 0$ Landau level contribute the dominant share to transport.
-However, it is important to recognize that the damping rate of states in the lowest Landau level is not determined solely by processes confined within that level.
-Transitions to (and annihilation with) states in higher Landau levels remain significant, particularly for damping of particle states with nonzero longitudinal momenta.
+This expectation largely holds true for the longitudinal conductivities $\kappa_{\parallel}$ and $\sigma_{\parallel}$, as well as $\kappa_{\perp}$, where particles in the $n = 0$ Landau level contribute the dominant share to transport.
+However, it is important to recall that the damping rates of states in the lowest Landau level are not determined by processes within that level.
+As seen from the definition in Eq.~(\ref{Gamma_n}), $\Gamma_{0}(k_z)$ receives contributions from transitions to higher Landau levels, as well as from annihilation with antiparticles across all Landau levels (including the lowest).